 In any case, your vet can advise you on the right dog shampoo for allergies to help remove irritants off the skin and treat itching and rashes.
-You can still get a tried and tested brand, like the Burt’s Bees natural hypoallergenic dog shampoo.
+You can still get a tried and tested brand, like the Burt’s Bees natural hypoallergenic dog shampoo on Amazon.

 While seeing your vet remains the best option, you can try a few treatments at home, too.

 Home Remedies for Dog Skin Allergies WithItching

 Oat Baths: Boil oat straws and mix them into your pup’s bath to help with the itching.
 Oats are one of the most popular natural remedies for dog allergies but don’t use them if your pet has a yeast infection.

 Thyme: Rub dry or fresh thyme on the affected areas, and don’t forget to go between the toes.

 Aloe Vera: While the plant contains some toxic ingredients you should avoid, products like the ResQ Organics skin treatment on Amazon work wonders when applied to affected areas.